-Through our chemistry Colloquium Series, majors learn about career opportunities in different settings such as academia and industry, graduate work, cutting-edge chemistry research, and the role of chemistry in society.
+- Through our chemistry Colloquium Series, students learn about career opportunities in different settings such as academia and industry, graduate work, cutting-edge chemistry research, and the role of chemistry in society.

-The peer mentor program has been instituted to provide chemistry majors hands-on teaching experience while helping their peers with course materials.
+- The peer mentor program provides chemistry majors hands-on teaching experience while helping their peers with course materials.

-Some of our science students have been awarded the Barry M. Goldwater Scholarship which is considered the most prestigious award in the United States to undergraduates in the sciences.
+- A select group of our science students have been awarded the Barry M. Goldwater Scholarship.
+This award is considered the most prestigious in the United States to undergraduates in the sciences.

 - Students have the opportunity to learn about science by attending monthly presentations by visitors from academia, and industry organized by the Drake Undergraduate Science Collaborative Institute (DUSCI)